Elsayed M. Abo-Dahab

 El-Sayed Mohamed Abo-Dahab Khedary is an Egyptian Applied Mathematics professor at the Mathematics Department, Faculty of Science, South Valley University, Qena in Egypt.
 He is a part of the editorial board of Applied and computational Mathematics and also one of the editors of Arabian Journal of Science.

 Early life and education

 Elsayed M. Abo-Dahab was born in Egypt at Sohag- El-maragha-Ezbet to the tribe of Banu-Hilal in 1973.
 In 1995, he obtained his B.Sc.
 (Ed) in Mathematics from South Valley University and bagged another degree in Pure mathematics from the same Institution in 1997.
 In 2001, he received his master's degree in Applied Mathematics and obtained his doctorate degree in 2005 from Assuit University in 2005.

 Career

 In 2006, he became a lecturer of mathematics at the faculty of science South Valley University.
 In 2012, he moved to Taif University, KSA where he became an associate professor.
 In 2017, he returned to South Valley University where he became a professor of Applied Mathematics.

 Memberships

 He is a member of the Egyptian Mathematical Society and Member of the editorial board of Journal of Modern Methods in Numerical Mathematics.

+Awards and honors

+Abo-Dahab has received several national and institutional recognitions for his scientific contributions to applied mathematics and continuum mechanics: